Local Isle of Wight Beers, Wines and Spirits

 But it’s not all about the food.
 For a real taste of the Isle of Wight, you’ll want to sample some of the Island’s fine liquid fare while you’re there.

 The Isle of Wight Distillery – founded by friends Xavier Baker and Conrad Gauntlett – laid down their first barrel of whisky in 2015, following it up with Mermaid Gin, a smooth, elegant and complex gin made with locally foraged rock samphire and Boadicea hops.
+They now offer three different Mermaid gins, a Spiced Rum and a Salt Vodka.
+The HMS Victory-branded Navy Strength barrel-aged gin and rum – incorporating real oak from the famous warship – are worth a tipple, too.
+Find them all over the Island but especially at their home, The Mermaid Bar, which is also their visitor centre at the Isle of Wight Distillery, Seaview.

 Staying with the hard(ish) stuff, make sure your Island visit includes a snifter of Tipsy Wight’s quirky – and delicious – liqueurs and vodkas.
 They say they are ‘the English countryside in a bottle’ and with palette-pepping combos such as Rhubarb and Vanilla Vodka Liqueur or Hazelnut Vodka Liqueur, who are we to argue?